apecloud/kubeblocks.io/blog/deploy-wordpress-on-kubeblocks.md

       Parameter description:

-      - `mariadb.enabled`: Set this to false to disable the installation of MariaDB and to use an external database service instead.
+      - `mariadb.enabled`: Set this to `false` to disable the installation of MariaDB and use an external database service instead.
-      - `host`: Use the MySQL service address obtained earlier to access MySQL service, e.g. apecloud-mysql.default.svc.cluster.local.
+      - `host`: Use the MySQL service address obtained earlier to access MySQL service, e.g. `apecloud-mysql.default.svc.cluster.local`.
       - `user`, `database`, `port`: Set these parameters according to your actual needs.
       - `existingSecret`: This is the recommended method for securely transmitting passwords.
 You can reference the previously created secret to transmit passwords to avoid transmitting them in plaintext.
 Note that the secret must include the connection password.
 After existingSecret is set, the password field will be ignored.
-      - `password`: This is an optional parameter since existingSecret is recommended in this article to avoid plaintext transmission.
-Additionally, when existingSecret is set, the password field will be ignored.
+      - `password`: This is an optional parameter since `existingSecret` is recommended in this article to avoid plaintext transmission.
+Additionally, when `existingSecret` is set, the password field will be ignored.
       - `replicaCount`: This represents the number of WordPress instance pods to start.

    2. Check the Pod status and make sure all Pods are ready and running.